fylein/fyle-interview-intern-backend/Solution.md

 2. All tests are passed.
 3. Test coverage is 99%.

 **Note :** In ,core/server.py, statements at line 43 and 51 are not getting testing.
 Both errors 1. integrity error, 2.
 Internal Error.
-Based on the APIs and remaining additions, "I think we won't be able to integrity and internal error."
+Based on the APIs and remaining additions, "I think we won't be able to get integrity and internal error."
 If we ignore both conditions in server.py we will get 100% coverage of the tests.

 **Note :**  Use below command for pytesting and get info about which are statements are not being tests also
 ```